angelTCC/Little-Lemon-App/README.md

 ## 🚧 Upcoming Features

+- 👤 **Personalized Profiles with Supabase**: Users will soon be able to update and manage their personal information (name, username, preferences) stored securely in Supabase.
+Currently, the profile UI is available, but editing functionality is under development.
 - 🛒 **Order Online**: Place orders directly from the app with a smooth checkout experience.
 - 📦 **Publish to Google Play & App Store**: Use **EAS Build** and **EAS Submit** to generate production-ready APK and IPA files for wider public access.